code-iai/pico_flexx_driver/README.md

 #### Dynamic reconfigure

 Some parameters can be reconfigured during runtime, for example with `rosrun rqt_reconfigure rqt_reconfigure`.
-The reconfigureable parameters are:
+The reconfigurable parameters are:
 - `use_case`:

   Choose from a list of use cases.